Sairaj-25/yt-ai-notes/README.md

 - Speech-to-text transcription with AssemblyAI
 - AI blog generation using OpenAI’s advanced models

-**YT-AI-Blog** is a powerful Django-powered web application that takes a YouTube video URL, extracts and transcribes the audio, and leverages Google's Gemini AI to generate a professional, highly-structured blog article or study notes based on the video's content.
+**YT-AI-Notes** is a powerful Django-powered web application that takes a YouTube video URL, extracts and transcribes the audio, and leverages Google's Gemini AI to generate a professional, highly-structured blog article or study notes based on the video's content.

 🎯 **The Workflow:**
 1. **Extract:** Downloads high-quality audio from YouTube via `yt-dlp`.